7th Annual Pacific Northwest Hybrid Symposium

 Ghassan Wahbeh, MD

 Ghassan Wahbeh, MD, is the Director of the Inflammatory Bowel Disease (IBD) Center at Seattle Children’s Hospital.
-He is a Professor of Pediatrics and Gastroenterology at the University of Washington School of Medicine.
-Dr. Wahbeh’s clinical focus is in advanced care for children, adolescents, and young adults with Crohn’s Disease and ulcerative colitis, including advanced therapeutics and pre and post-surgery IBD management.
+He is a Professor of Pediatrics and Gastroenterology at the University of Washington School of Medicine and Director of Clinical Gastroenterology Operations.
+Dr. Wahbeh’s clinical focus is in advanced care for children, adolescents, and young adults with IBD, including advanced therapeutics and perioperative IBD management.
+He leads the Intestinal Ultrasound (IUS) Program at Seattle Children’s.

 Dr. Ghassan Wahbeh is a co-founder of IBDHorizons